How to properly buckle up your ski boots

 This is by far the most annoying part of the buckling process in our opinion.
 In order to slide your foot in, you’ll need to make as much room as possible by pulling the tongue to the side before sliding (or sometimes shoving) your foot in.
-This step will be made easier if you’re standing rather than sitting and wearing proper socks that aren’t too thick.
+This step will be made easier if you’re standing rather than sitting and wearing that aren’t too thick.

 2. Pull the back straps and kick your heel into the back of your boot.